- Procure some raclette cheese. French will do, but Swiss, which is harder to find, is the one I know and love best.

 There's No School Like the Kitchen, especially for kids with food allergies!
-Written for The Wall Street Journal
+My two cents on this, published by the Wall Street Journal.

 About the Author

-When our daughter was diagnosed with multiple severe food allergies in infancy, I decided to freelance from home so that I could also care and cook for her.
+I'm Lorraine Allen, and when our daughter was diagnosed with multiple severe food allergies in infancy, a decade ago, I decided to freelance from home so that I could also care and cook for her.
 Because I grew up all around the world, it's important to me that she be able to enjoy all sorts of international food.
-I've learned, throughout this process, is that even a large number of severe allergies and restrictions does not stop a person from eating well.
+I've learned, throughout this process, that even a large number of severe allergies and restrictions does not stop a person from eating well.
 On the contrary, by forcing us to focus so much attention and care on what we consume, we've gained a whole new appreciation for good food, and ironically, we all enjoy a far more varied and healthier diet than before.
 This site is where we share some of our delicious egg-free, nut-free, shellfish-free (and often vegan and gluten-free) experiments and successes in the kitchen.
 Guten Appetit and thanks for reading!